neovim/packspec/README.md

 - LuaRocks + Nvim is starting to see [progress](https://github.com/nvim-neorocks), but momentum will take time.
   A decentralized, lowest-common-denominator, "infectious" approach can be tried without losing much time or effort.
 - There's no central _asset registry_, just a bunch of URLs.
 (Though "aggregators" are possible and welcome.)
-- LuaRocks has 10x more scope than `pkg.json` and 100x more [unresolved edge cases](https://github.com/luarocks/luarocks/issues/905).
+- LuaRocks has 10x more scope than `pkg.json` and [unresolved edge cases](https://github.com/luarocks/luarocks/issues/905).
-  `pkg.json` side-steps all of that by punting the ecosystem-dependent questions to the ecosystem-dependent package manager client.
+  `pkg.json` side-steps that by punting the ecosystem-dependent questions to the client.

 ## Release